Paraszol/SP22-ORIE-4999-Project/README.md

 ## Description

-According to resources listed in "Resources," the program takes in a student's list of courses and prints to the "Graduation Checklist" spreadsheet which fills in the requirements the students satisfies and any unsatisfied courses will be left blank.
+According to resources listed in "Resources," the program takes in a student's list of courses "CourseList1.csv" and prints to the "GraduationChecklist.csv" spreadsheet which fills in the requirements the students satisfies and any unsatisfied courses will be left blank.
 The program will then tell the student what requirement they are missing.
 A "Percentage to Graduate" feature also shows the student what percentage of their requirements have been fulfilled.

 ## Resources
 * Engineering Undergraduate Handbook (2021) contains all flowcharts and requirements